nealalan/LAB-AWS_webserver_via_terraform/README.md

 - Use [EC2: Key Pairs](https://us-east-2.console.aws.amazon.com/ec2/v2/home?#KeyPairs:sort=keyName) to generate a key for AWS storage and EC2 connectivity.
   - This process will download a file such as web-site.pem - your private key
   - Save your keys to your home folder under a subfolder called .ssh/
-  - DELETE THE KEY YOU CREATED FROM EC2: Key Pairs!
-    - If you don't, it will break terraform later.
-Terraform will put the key back.
+  - IMPORTANT: DELETE THE KEY YOU CREATED FROM AWS: EC2: Key Pairs!
+If you don't, it will break terraform.
+(Terraform will put the key back.)

 ### Use the Private key to generate a Public key
 ```bash